CHAMBERLAIN + LITTLE

 Jermiah gave his son, Ninnian Chamberlain, the land grant, and it was to a one-room log house that Ninnian Chamberlain brought

-his bride in 1817.
+his bride, Margaret (Watkins) Chamberlain, in 1817.

-Research indicates that Jeremiah immigrated from Ireland to the Colonies at the age of 16, around 1756, with his father, Ninian Chamberlain, and mother, Janet.
+Research indicates that Jeremiah immigrated from Ireland to the Colonies at the age of 16, around 1756, with his father, Ninian Chamberlain, and mother, Jennet.
 He served as a private in the Revolutionary War at the Battle of King's Mountain.

-and over the years it has been added on to.
+and over the years, it has been added on to.

 Charlie Little is sitting with Charlotte Persons, and Dan Little is standing with Franklin Persons on top of the wagon.
 House Mountain in the background, working the fields. - 1936.